junxit/us-congress-bills-112/metadata.md

 - 2012-03-19 — Placed on the Union Calendar, Calendar No. 285.
 - 2012-03-19 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 112-413.
 - 2012-03-19 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 112-413.
+- 2012-03-20 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.